dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2271: Corporate welfare can neglect social responsibility.
+### T2271: Corporate success positively impacts the economy and society.

 |Support|
 |---|